“Gravel Rides For Everyone”

-Big news!
-Travel Oregon is funding the nonprofit Dirty Freehub to create 20-25 “All Access Ride Guides” for gravel cycling in Oregon.
-Designed with inclusivity in mind, these electronic guides cater to a diverse range of cyclists – from adaptive athletes and eBikers to seniors facing aerobic challenges, those returning to cycling after a hiatus, beginners, and families looking to cycle together.
-The guides will feature routes that are shorter, have minimal elevation gain, are easily accessible (not remote), and traverse wider roads.
+The Dirty Freehub “All Access Ride Guides” are designed with inclusivity in mind: these online guides cater to a diverse range of cyclists – from adaptive athletes and eBikers to seniors facing aerobic challenges, those returning to cycling after a hiatus, beginners, and families looking to cycle together.
+The guides feature routes that are shorter, have minimal elevation gain, are easily accessible (not remote), and traverse wider roads.
 This makes finding and enjoying great gravel bicycle routes in Oregon easier and more enjoyable for everyone.
+Click here for a list of all the currently published All Access Ride Guides.

-The Ride Guides will include educational information on history, culture and the environment, downloadable maps, and details that help cyclists select a route appropriate for their level.
+The Ride Guides include educational information on history, culture and the environment, downloadable maps, and details that help cyclists select a route appropriate for their level.
 In addition, the routes will be included in a printed guide designed to inspire cyclists to ride new areas and for cyclists to carry with them on a ride so they can learn about points of interest along the way.
+(Guide books are due out in April 2025.)

 According to Executive Director Linda English, “Over our ten years of providing Ride Guides to gravel cyclists, we have always received feedback from a variety of cyclists that some of our routes can be too long and demanding.
 We are excited to both help grow the sport of gravel cycling with more entry-level routes and also inspire cyclists who need shorter, easier routes.”